Evan-Bertis-Sample/Evan-Bertis-Sample/README.md

 Outside of school and work, I spend my freetime working on:
 * ➰ [Curly](https://github.com/Evan-Bertis-Sample/Curly) : A lightweight Unity framework that provides foundational game-development systems, whilst pushing for a loosely-coupled code architecture.
 * 📂 [DAQ-Serializer](https://github.com/NU-Formula-Racing/daq-serializer-24) : A serialization protocol and library intended to use in Northwestern's Formula Car's data-relay systems, with the objective of minimizing data bloat and maximizing flexibility.
-* 🍂 [Lost In Leaves](https://github.com/Evan-Bertis-Sample/cs376-lost-in-leaves) : A cozy puzzle game being developed in Unity with the use of Curly.

 ## 🛠️ Tools and Technologies 🛠️